-Water: keep clean, fresh water in front of chicks at all times.
+Water: Keep clean, fresh water in front of chicks at all times.
 Feed weeks 1-6: Use a pre-mixed, medicated commercial feed with at least 20% crude protein.

-When you get home, check the vent of each chick for stuck on manure.
-Clean off any manure with a cotton tip moistened with warm water or vegetable oil.
-If chicks cannot excrete their waste, this can be fatal.
+Check each chick's vent for stuck on manure.
+Clean off manure with a cotton tip moistened with warm water or vegetable oil.
+If chicks cannot excrete waste, this can be fatal.
+Check daily for the first week.